cfriedline/cfriedline.github.com/content/2013-in-review.md

 Date: 2014-01-07 15:19
 Title: 2013 in review
-Tags: field
+Tags: field, permits, gore

 Now that the chaos of the end of the year is behind me, I thought I'd take a step back and look at my progress (such as it was).
-Lots of lessons were learned this year, not just scientifically either.
+Lots of lessons were learned this year, and not just scientifically.
 Navigating the inter-state bureaucracy when it comes to collecting samples is, to put it nicely, slow and inconsistent.
 More on that later.